How Do I Establish Paternity And/Or Child Support When The Other Parent Is In Another State Or Country?

 A UIFSA (Uniform Interstate Family Support Act) lawsuit can be filed against the non-custodial parent who lives in another state or country.
 Providing you are a county resident, the case is initiated here and is then forwarded to the state or country where the absent parent resides.
 This law can be used to establish a support order, establish paternity and a support order, or when you already have a support order in this county and the payer of support has moved out of state.
 These cases usually can take months or even years to complete since we are relying on out of state services.
-They are worth the effort though and they cost you nothing!
 Cases in which a support order has already been granted in this county and the payer has left the state are not handled by the Family Support Division.
-Those are handled by the Friend of the Court (FOC).
+Those are handled by the Friend of the Court.

-On cases in which an initial support order is being requested, or establishment of paternity is sought, you must contact the Support Specialist at the DHS Office of Child Support.
-The specialist will then send a referral to the Family Support Division of the Prosecutors Office.
+In cases in which an initial support order is being requested, or establishment of paternity is sought, you must contact the Support Specialist at the DHS Office of Child Support.
+The Specialist will then send a referral to the Family Support Division of the Prosecutors Office.
 If you are currently receiving any type of public assistance, then you are required to cooperate or you may lose some or all of your benefits.
-However, the receipt of public assistance benefits IS NOT a requirement to be eligible for legal help on these matters.
+However, the receipt of public assistance benefits is not a requirement to be eligible for legal help on these matters.

 The case is sent to the Central Registry in the state, or country, where the absent parent lives.
-They review the case to make certain that all necessary information is included.
-It is then forwarded to the county where the absent parent resides.
-Obviously, this can take several weeks or even months.
+They review the case to make certain that all necessary information is included, then forward the case to the county where the absent parent resides.
+This can take several weeks or even months.
 The county will then serve the absent parent with the papers, so it is very important accurate address information is obtained for the absent parent.

 How Is The Case Completed?